 Previously free users did not get access to all the VPN protocols.
 However, Hide.me has rectified this now and users get access to all the VPN encryption protocols.

-It is worth noting that connection speeds may be a little slower on the free version than on the paid version, presumably because of server congestion.
-On the whole, we can recommend the free version of Hide.me, which is a generous service considering it is free.
+It is worth noting that connection speeds may be a little slower than can be expected on the paid version, presumably because of server congestion.
+On the whole, we can recommend the free version of Hide.me, which is a generous service for the price!